AradhyaNepal/save_in_downloads/README.md

 # save_in_downloads

-Flutter package to easily download any file into server url into the download folder for Android or (under_research) for IOS.
+Flutter package to easily download any file from server url into the download folder for Android or (under_research) for IOS.

 ## Getting Started